 is also equivalent to a sequence of maps

 satisfying certain conditions.
 Here $\Map(\P(r),X^{\vee r})^{\S_r}$ is the subspace of $\S_r$-invariant maps.

 Versions of the coendomorphism operad have been explicitly used before in for example \cite{Ber04} in the category of chain complexes.
-The notion of coalgebra in the category of pointed spaces with the wedge product has also appeared before in \cite{Kle97}, however they do do not use the coendomorphism operad or construct an explicit comonad.
+The notion of a coalgebra in the category of pointed spaces with the wedge product has also appeared before in \cite{Kle97}.
+However, the authors do not use the coendomorphism operad or construct an explicit comonad.

-The following result asserts that for unitary operads both definitions of $\P$-coalgebras are equivalent.
+The following result asserts that both definitions of $\P$-coalgebras are equivalent for unitary operads.

 \begin{proposition} Let $\P$ be a unitary operad in $\mathsf{Top}$.
-Then the definition of a $\P$-coalgebra via the comonad from Section \ref{sec: Topological comonads} is equivalent to definition of a $\P$-coalgebra via the coendomorphism operad from Definition \ref{def:coendomorphism coalgebra}. \end{proposition} \begin{proof} Indeed, we can identify operad maps $\rho: \P \to \CoEnd_X$ with coalgebra structure maps $c:X\to C(X)$ by the following rule: for any $\theta \in \P(r)$ and $x\in X$,
+Then the definition of a $\P$-coalgebra via the comonad from Section \ref{sec: Topological comonads} is equivalent to the definition via the coendomorphism operad from Definition \ref{def:coendomorphism coalgebra}. \end{proposition}